bennettandrewm/telecom_churn/README.md

 [Github Repository](#github-repository)<br />

 ## Business Case
 Our client, Syriatel, is concerned with their "churn" or customer loss.
 They work hard to provide great service at a reasonable price, and while losing customers is inevitabe, it's still painful.
-According to this dataset, they've lost almost 500 users, accounting for roughly $31.5k in revenue.
+According to this dataset, they've lost almost 500 users (15% of total user base), accounting for roughly $31.5k in revenue.
 <br />[return to TOC](#table-of-contents-TOC)

 ## Data Understanding
 ### Obtaining Data
 For this project, we are utilizing data from SyriaTel, made available on [Kaggle](https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset/), a popular data science hub.
 The data itself is a CSV file, so we can use some of our standard import methods to bring in the data.
-The

 ### Data Inspection
 This dataset appears to contain information about individual cellular accounts, with much of the information pertaining to day, night, evening, and international service usage and cost.
 There's also information on whether the account has a voicemail and international plan, as well as the length of the account.
 There's only a state, area code, and phone number that identifies the account.
-There's a colun for account length, but we don't know if this account data is a total, a monthly, or yearly information.
+There's a column for account length, but we don't know if this account data is a total, a monthly, or yearly information.

 #### Features Type
 We have 20 feature columns, 4 of which are objects.
 The rest are either int or floats.
 Fortunately our target column is called 'churn' and contain boolean variables.

 #### Target Variable Distribution
 Our Target variable distribution shows 483 churns out of 3333 entries, or 15%.
-This suggests some class imbalance we may need to address, and a relatively high accuracy bar to cl
+This suggests some class imbalance we may need to address.
 <br />[return to TOC](#table-of-contents-TOC)

 ## Data Preparation